shariq1989/cookbook/content/recipe/Ribs.md

 7. Cover the ribs in BBQ Sauce of your choice.
 8. Broil for 15 minutes on the highest rack.

-#### ABOUT THE MEAL
+### ABOUT THE MEAL

 These ribs are perfect every time and there are never leftovers.
-If you don't have the time to prepare the spice rub, I recommend using [Montreal Seasoning](https://amzn.to/3r6PQiA).